terra-money/docs/docs/How-to/Manage-a-Terra-validator/Troubleshoot-validator-problems.md

 If you run a [local LCD](../Start-LCD.md) (for example, localhost:1317), ensure your LCD is connecting to the same node.

-## Terrad crashes because of out of memory
+## Terrad crashes because of memory fragmentation

-The default memory allocator is causing memory fragmentation issue on the `Columbus-5` network as described in [the issue](https://github.com/terra-money/core/issues/592).
-We highly recommend to install `jemalloc` and preload that `jemalloc` shared library with following steps:
+As described in [this issue](https://github.com/terra-money/core/issues/592), the default memory allocator causes memory fragmentation on the `Columbus-5` network.
+To fix this problem, complete the following steps to install `jemalloc` and preload the `jemalloc` shared library:

 1. Install `jemalloc`.